-Here are some questions to think about: Do you use Uber?
+Here are some questions to think about:

+Do you use Uber?
 Are you a party to any other agreements which include arbitration agreements?
+Uber's general description of how it works does not refer to arbitration.
+Why do you think this is?

 Why do you think Uber wants to arbitrate disputes rather than go to court?
 Why do you think Cullinane does not want to arbitrate the dispute?

 What is the legal test the Court applies in the case?
-Do you agree with how the
+Do you agree with how the Court applies this test?